ipbes/ict-guide/bibliography/zotero.md

 D.	You can select Automatically update citations; if you find that this slows down the citation process, you can deselect this option and click “Refresh” in the Zotero ribbon to manually update the citations
 E.	Click “OK” (Figure 21)
 6. You can also set the citation style and language in the Preferences window
-A.	To set the citation style, open the Preferences window > Cite tab > Styles tab > select American Psychological Association (APA) 7th edition (Figure 22)
+A.	To set the citation style, open the Preferences window > Cite tab > Styles tab > select American Psychological Association (APA) 7th edition
-B.	To set the language, open the Preferences window > Advance tab > select English (UK) in the Language field (Figure 23)
+B.	To set the language, open the Preferences window > Advance tab > select English (UK) in the Language field

 Zotero uses Citation Style Language (CSL) to properly format citations in many different bibliographic [styles](https://www.zotero.org/styles).
 IPBES has adopted the American Psychological Association 7th edition style.
-To use this style:&#x20;
+To use this style:

 ## Managing Zotero library items